 The money raised from this epic challenge will enable new and life changing opportunities for children and young people in Norfolk.
 Funding activities to get them moving, with the goal of creating the stepping stones towards lifelong healthy lifestyles, while also building confidence and skills.

-This is the first year of a three year partnership between Norfolk Superhero and Norfolk Community Foundation.
+This is the second year of a three year partnership between Norfolk Superhero and Norfolk Community Foundation.

 What is the Norfolk Superhero Fund all about?